khantnaingset-kns/unified-logging-solution-using-aws-services/README.md

     - Create **bucket** for storing the **firehose logs backup**
 - Go to **AWS Lambda**
     - Create function to process **Kinesis Logs** aka ETL Function**; using the following JavaScript code** below. **(Following code only work in Node.js 18 runtime or above )**
+    - Function is rather simple but had to add UTF8 to base 64 conversion, otherwise **firehose** will show delivery error

 ```jsx
 import zlib from "zlib";